MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

 ### Configure an SAP BW service user and enable SNC communication

-Complete this section if you haven't already configured your SAP BW server for SNC communication (e.g. SSO).
+Complete this section if you haven't already configured your SAP BW server for SNC communication (e.g. SSO) using gx64krb5/gsskrb5.

 > [!NOTE]
 > This section assumes that you have already created a Service User for BW and bound a suitable SPN to it (e.g. something that starts with `SAP/`).